bhaaksema/uu-prover/README.md

 ```

 ## Benchmark Suite
 Uses the Criterion benchmark suite to perform performance measurements on the files in `input/bench/`.
-It is reccomended to run the benchmarks individually with the following command where `<pattern>` is the name of a file in the mentioned folder.
+It is recommended to run the benchmarks individually with the following command where `<pattern>` is the name of a file in the mentioned folder.
 ```
 stack bench --benchmark-arguments "<pattern> -m prefix -o <name>.html"
 ```